BlackBerry Limited: BlackBerry Tablet OS (QNX)

 The BlackBerry PlayBook was the first RIM product whose BlackBerry Tablet OS was built on QNX, launched in April 2011 as an alternative to the Apple iPad.
-However, it was criticized for having incomplete software (it initially lacked native email, calendaring and contacts) and a poor app selection.
-It fared poorly until prices were substantially reduced, like most other tablet computers released that year (Android tablets such as the Motorola Xoom and Samsung Galaxy Tab, and the HP TouchPad).
+However, it was criticized for having incomplete software and a poor app selection.
+It fared poorly until prices were substantially reduced, like most other tablet computers released that year.
 The BlackBerry Tablet OS received a major update in February 2012, as well as numerous minor updates.

 BlackBerry 10 (QNX)

 BlackBerry 10, a substantially updated version of BlackBerry Tablet OS intended for the next generation BlackBerry smartphones, was originally planned for release in early 2012.
 The company delayed the product several times, remembering the criticism faced by the BlackBerry Playbook launch and citing the need for it to be perfect in order to stand a chance in the market.
 The most recent model with this OS was the BlackBerry Leap.